FAU-LAP/NOMAD-CAMELS/docs/installation.md

 This occurs when CAMELS can't find `%localappdata%\NOMAD-CAMELS\Presets\Backup` where all your settings are stored.\
 If this error occurs then simply add these folders (`Presets` and `Backup`) to `%localappdata%`.

+## 4. Uninstalling CAMELS
+To remove CAMELS simply run the uninstaller.
+This is only possible if you used the installer.exe to install CAMELS in the first place.\
+The uninstaller does not remove your Presets and Backups (of the presets) under `%localappdata%\NOMAD-CAMELS` manually delete these files if you are sure you don't need them anymore. \
+The `.pyenv` folder and any python versions installed with pyenv are **NOT** removed when uninstalling.\
+`.pyenv` can be found in `%userprofile%`.
+Manually remove this if you do not need it anymore.\
+**Beware that removing this might break OTHER applications or scripts that rely on python versions installed with pyenv!**